Ultimate Guide To Famous Landmarks and Attractions in Germany

 17. Lubeck Town Hall, Lubeck

-Lubeck is a pretty city with a dreamlike panoply of architecture — medieval gates, ancient gabled houses, and soaring spires.
-A majority of the city is a UNESCO site.
+Lubeck is a picturesque town adorned with a captivating array of architectural wonders — including medieval gates, ancient gabled houses, and majestic spires.
+Recognized as a UNESCO World Heritage site, the majority of the city exudes an undeniable charm.

-The magnificent Audience Hall glows in plush red velvet Rococo.
-It formerly served as a conference room for the Council until the beginning of the 20th century.
-The walls are decorated with ten paintings by the Italian artist Stefano Torelli, which embody the virtues of a good government.
+Marvel at the magnificent Audience Hall, adorned in plush red velvet Rococo.
+Once a conference room for the Council, it emanates elegance and sophistication.
+Adorning its walls are ten masterful paintings by Italian artist Stefano Torelli, depicting the virtues of good governance.

 Address: Breite Str.
 62, 23552 Lübeck